Frequently Asked Questions

 All Cafes Scientifique welcome suggestions from the audience about their programmes.
 If you want to find out more about a particular topic, go along to your local cafe and suggest it to the organisers.

 Do I need to buy a ticket?
 Cafes are generally free and you can just turn up on the night.
-However, in some venues a small entry charge is made to cover venue costs and many cafes pass a hat round on the night for contributions towards the speaker's travel expenses.
-These are always voluntary.
+However, in some venues a small entry charge is made to cover venue costs.
+If any contributions towards the speaker's travel expenses or venue are expected, then this will generally be indicated in the event information.
+Such contributions are always voluntary.